When you have drawn a scatter graph, you need to be able to both state and interpret the correlation.

 This is an example of the fact that correlation does not imply causation.

-Just because you have two thinks that appear to be linked, it doesn't always mean that one causes the other.
+Just because you have two things that appear to be linked, it doesn't always mean that one causes the other.